 Can I Get Bail if I Am Charged with Vehicular Manslaughter?

 Bail is an option, although the amount may vary depending on the severity of the charges and your criminal history.
-Your lawyer can help negotiate bail terms and advocate for your release.
+Your lawyer can help negotiate bond terms, file a motion to reduce bond, and advocate for your release as soon as possible.

 How Long Does a Vehicular Manslaughter Case Take to Resolve?